luishmq/churn_clients_predict/README.md

 ## 4.2 Top 3 Insights

-**Hipótese 01: A idade do cliente influencia em possível churn?**
+**Hypothesis 01: Does the age of the customer influence possible churn?**

-**VERDADEIRA.
-A idade influencia de forma significativa, haja vista que pessoas mais idosas tendem a realizar o churn ( A partir dos 48/49 anos )**
+**TRUE.
+Age has a significant influence, given that older people tend to churn ( From 48/49 years old )**

 ![](reports/figures/age_in.png)

-**Hipótese 02: O score do cliente influencia em possível churn?**
+**Hypothesis 02: Does the customer's score influence possible churn?**

-**FALSA.
-Não há diferença significativa no churn dos clientes com alto ou baixo score do cartão**
+**FALSE.
+There is no significant difference in the churn of customers with high or low card scores**

 ![](reports/figures/score_in.png)

-**Hipótese 03: O número de produtos comprados pelo cliente influencia em possível churn?**
+**Hypothesis 03: Does the number of products purchased by the customer influence possible churn?**

-**VERDADEIRA.
-O número de produtos influencia em possível churn, haja vista que pessoas com menos produtos tendem a realizar o churn ( Churn rate acima da média )**
+**TRUE.
+The number of products influences a possible churn, given that people with fewer products tend to churn ( churn rate above average )**

 ![](reports/figures/num_in.png)